 14. The overall HRA budget is balanced however there are several areas of pressure.
-These are the potential increases in repairs and maintenance from the cost of materials, utilities, and housing voids.
-The higher costs in these areas will be offset by a reduced contribution to Capital from Current Revenue (CFCR).
+These are the increases being experienced in repairs and maintenance from the cost of materials, utilities, and housing voids.
+The higher costs in these areas will be offset by a reduced contribution to Capital from Current Revenue (CFCR), and with that the cost of capital financing may also increase given the many factors impacting capital investment at this time.